 High Point Railway Station — In the early 1900s a railway line ran from the town of Whitby, located on Lake Ontario 12 miles to the south, north over the top of the Oak Ridge Moraine, through the Smith’s farm, and continued both downward and northward through Port Perry, on Lake Scugog, to its terminus in Lindsay, Ontario.
 There were many small stations along this rail line.
 One such station was located on the Smith farm and was called High Point Station.
 This station sat at the highest elevation on the line.
 Around the time or World War II the line was closed.
 The rails were pulled and it is believed that these rails were reprocessed as steel was in great demand for war efforts.
 No pictures of this station exist, however, the path of the railway line is still visible today.

-George Smith — George Smith, grandfather to OCALA Winery owner Irwin Smith, was born in 1882 on a farm just half a mile from the current OCALA Orchards and Vineyard.
+George Smith — George Smith, first generation farm owner, was born in 1882 on a farm just half a mile from the current OCALA Orchards.
 At the age of 33 he bought the OCALA farm (it was not called OCALA at the time) which consisted of 100 acres, a board and a timber dairy barn and an apple orchard.
 Grandfather George raised pure-bred Holstein cattle and grew apples until his death in 1939.

-Lloyd & Ruby Smith — Parents of OCALA Winery owner Irwin Smith.
+Lloyd & Ruby Smith — Second generation OCALA farm owner.
 Lloyd was born October 19, 1919 in the family house at OCALA.
 Lloyd has spent his life on this farm tending the cattle herd and producing apples.
 Like his father (George Smith) before him, he raised and exported pure-bred Holstein cattle around the world for breeding stock.
 In 1978 a decision was made to disperse the herd.
-Over the years, Lloyd has transplanted the orchard, changing it from large standard size trees to the semi-dwarf and dwarf trees that grow today.
-By coincidence, Ruby’s father (also a grandfather of winery owner Irwin Smith) was a locomotive fireman between 1910 and 1912 on the rail line which ran through High Point Station.
+Over the years, Lloyd has transplanted the orchard, changing it from large standard size trees to the semi-dwarf and dwarf trees that bear plumper and juicier fruit grown today.

-Irwin & Alissa Smith — Owners and winemaker of OCALA Winery.
-By his own admission, Irwin states that he was not a good cattleman like his father and grandfather.
-His love was music.
-In 1978 Irwin opened a musical instrument store and for the next 17 years he catered to the musicians of the area as well as entertaining in dance halls around Ontario, Canada.
+Irwin & Alissa Smith — Third Smith generation and previous farm and winery owners.
 In the late 1980s Irwin developed an interest in wine and winemaking.
 This hobby grew.
 He planted grape vines next to the orchard site in 1992.
-In 1995, Irwin sold his music business, returned to OCALA Orchards to help his father full time, acquired a licence from the Ontario Liquor Board and opened OCALA Orchards Farm Winery Ltd.
+In 1995, he acquired a licence from the Ontario Liquor Board and opened OCALA Orchards Farm Winery Ltd.